electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

 <<< @../../examples/write-patterns/patterns/2-optimistic-state/index.tsx{tsx}

-Data syncs into the component using `useShape`.
-Writes are made using an API client to `POST` / `PUT` / `DELETE` data to the API.
-The apps support local, offline writes using optimistic state.
-All through your API.
-Alongside Electric handling the read-path.

 You can also see the [shared persistent optimistic state](https://github.com/electric-sql/electric/tree/main/examples/write-ptterns/patterns/3-shared-persistent) pattern for a more resilient, comprehensive approach to building local-first apps with Electric on optimistic state.

 #### Write-path sync

 Another pattern covered in the Writes guide is [through the database sync](/docs/guides/writes#through-the-db).
 This approach uses Electric to sync into an local, embedded database and then syncs changes made to the local database back to Postgres, via your API.

 The [example implementation](https://github.com/electric-sql/electric/tree/main/examples/write-patterns/patterns/4-through-the-db) uses Electric to sync into [PGlite](/product/pglite) as the local embedded database.
-It defines a local database schema with an immutable `todos_synced` table for synced data and a mutable `todos_local` table for local optimistic state.
-It wraps these up into a `todos` view that provides a single table interface to the application code.

-All the application code then needs to do is read and write to the local database.
+All the application code needs to do is read and write to the local database.
 The [database schema](https://github.com/electric-sql/electric/blob/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) takes care of everything else, including keeping a log of local changes to send to the server.

-This is processed by a sync utility that looks like this:
+This is then processed by a sync utility that sends data to a:

+- `POST {transactions} /changes` endpoint

+Implemented in the [shared API server](https://github.com/electric-sql/electric/blob/main/examples/write-patterns/patterns/4-through-the-db/shared/backend/api.js) shown above:

 <<< @../../examples/write-patterns/patterns/4-through-the-db/sync.ts{ts}

-This sends data to a:

-- `POST {transactions} /changes` endpoint

-Implemented in the [shared API server](https://github.com/electric-sql/electric/blob/main/examples/write-patterns/patterns/4-through-the-db/shared/backend/api.js) shown above.
-Whether you implement this as part your existing API or a new service is up to you.
-Either way, it's just a web service, illustrating how you can handle write-path sync with your existing API.

 #### Authorizing writes

-Just as [with reads](#auth), because you're sending writes to an HTTP endpoint, you can use a proxy to authorize them.
+Just as [with reads](#auth), because you're sending writes to an API endpoint, you can use your API, middleware, or a proxy to authorize them.
+Just as you would any other API request.

+Agaim, to emphasise, this allows you to develop local-first apps, without having to codify write-path authorization logic into database rules.
+In fact, in many cases, you can just keep your existing API endpoints and you may not need to change any code at all.

 ### Encryption

 Electric syncs ciphertext as well as it syncs plaintext.
-You can encrypt data on and off the local client:
+You can encrypt data on and off the local client, i.e.:

-- encrypt it before you send it from the client to your API
+- *encrypt* it before it leaves the client
-- decrypt it when it comes into the client from the Electric replication stream
+- *decrypt* it when it comes into the client from the replication stream

 You can see an example of this in the [encryption example](https://github.com/electric-sql/electric/tree/main/examples/write-patterns/encryption):

 <<< @../../examples/encryption/src/Example.tsx{tsx}

+#### Key management

-The actual encryption/decryption here is simple.
-The main challenge is key management, i.e.: choosing which data to encrypt with which keys and sharing the right keys with the right users.
+One of the challenges with encryption is key management.
+I.e.: choosing which data to encrypt with which keys and sharing the right keys with the right users.

 There are some good patterns here like using a key per resource, such as a tenant, workspace or group.
 You can then encrypt data within that resource using a specific key and share the key with user when they get access to the resource (e.g.: when added to the group).

 Electric is good at syncing keys.
 For example, you could define a shape like: